 Of this important portion of the British empire, we have a considerable number of coins.
-These may be divided into three classes:-
+These may be divided into three classes :--

-- I. Those struck for circulation in both provinces.
+Digitized by / Numérisé par The J. Douglas Ferguson Historical Research Foundation' I. Those struck for circulation in both provinces.

-- II.
+II.
 Those for Upper Canada.

-- III.
+III.
 Those for Lower Canada.